alexrodic/Conscience-by-Design/Papers/Moral_Revolution_Framework_v1.0_Rodic.md

 # From Declarative Ethics to Operational Conscience: A Three-Tier Framework for Applicable Moral Revolution

-Aleksandar Rodić
-Founder, Conscience by Design Initiative
+© 2025 Aleksandar Rodić Founder, Conscience by Design Initiative
-Belgrade, Serbia
-© 2025 Aleksandar Rodić

 Concept and work authored by Aleksandar Rodić with AI assistance under direct supervision.
 CC BY 4.0 International Open for analysis and use with attribution.

 ---